Are you planning for your international trip? Here are the 25 things to do before traveling abroad plus the international travel checklist you need.

 23. Research common tourist scams in the country

 Most scams that happen in any country always target tourists.

 So as not to fall victim, do research about the common tourist traps and how to avoid them.

 24. Print out your travel documents

-25. Find out what you can bring in that country
+25. Find out what you can bring to that country

 With that international travel checklist, I am now confident that you know all the things to do before traveling abroad.

 Is there anything else that you do before traveling overseas?
 Let me know in the comment section and I will add it to my personal travel checklist.

 More Travel tips to help you travel better.